AI Builders Brief

 Zara Zhang Zara Zhang

-People are turning exes into agent skills
+People are turning coworkers into agent skills

 X